What is Mitigating Damages?

 When Does Failure to Mitigate Apply?

-The mitigation of damages can arise in situations where a plaintiff could have relatively easily obtained medical treatment but failed to do so.
+The mitigation of damages can arise when a plaintiff could have relatively easily obtained medical treatment but failed to do so.

 This could include where you were injured in a car accident.
-And your doctors prescribed treatment.
+And your doctor’s prescribed treatment.
 Still, the victim chose not to get that care, and the condition deteriorated, requiring additional medical, which was not previously necessary.
+Another example would be a person hurt in a construction accident but did not seek medical help until after the injury worsened.

 In the personal injury context, if a person loses their job because of the injuries they sustained in an accident, they may be responsible for seeking other employment to mitigate their damages.